Swamp Thing (comic book): Joshua Dysart

 Meanwhile, a rogue consciousness, calling itself the Holland Mind, was living in the Green.
 As of issue #15, botany professor Jordan Schiller, an influential man from Alec Holland's past, has been summoned to the swamp by strange visions and memories, apparently manipulated by this rogue consciousness.
 The full purpose for this manipulation was revealed in issues #21–24.
 In sacrificing his power, the Swamp Thing lost much of his Alec Holland personality.
 Now he is restored to his proper station and power and has resumed his romantic relationship with Abby, as of issue #25.
-Beginning with issue #21 onward, Eric Powell (The Goon) provided covers for the series.
+Beginning with issue #21 onward, Eric Powell provided covers for the series.

 The Floronic Man returned in #27–29, his mind splintered in the aftermath of Infinite Crisis.
 Issue #29 was the final issue of the fourth volume, which had been cancelled due to low sales numbers, despite fan-supported efforts to save the series.

 The Dysart series deals with the aftermath of Hurricane Katrina in the last 12 issues of the series.
 Most notable is the fact that real estate tycoons had been wanting to develop the Lower Ninth Ward of New Orleans.